 If you have ever been to Lake Placid, you know the Olympic pride and heritage here is strong.
 There are history tours available daily and the museum and gift shop are located inside by the rinks.
 The large white section pictured above was completed in 1979 for the 1980 Olympic Winter Games.
 The tan brick structure is the original arena.
 Inside you will find history adorning the walls, photos, news articles, current athletes, artists renderings of Olympic sports, and Olympic spirit around every turn.
 There is also a new conference center and visitors services.

-Standing proudly in the middle of Main Street Lake Placid is The Hotel North Woods.
+Standing proudly in the middle of Main Street Lake Placid is the new Grand Adirondack Hotel.
 This hotel built in 1927 was originally called "The Hotel Marcy."
 Fun fact: this is the village's first "fireproof "hotel.
 In 1966 there was a major fire in Lake Placid, and this hotel survived due to the fireproof brick it was built with.

 The Palace Theatre